cloudflare/terraform-provider-cloudflare/website/docs/r/load_balancer_pool.html.markdown

 The following arguments are supported:

 * `name` - (Required) A short name (tag) for the pool.
-Only alphanumeric characters, hyphens and underscores are allowed.
+Only alphanumeric characters, hyphens, and underscores are allowed.
 * `origins` - (Required) The list of origins within this pool.
 Traffic directed at this pool is balanced across all currently healthy origins, provided the pool itself is healthy.
-Fields documented below
+The name and enabled fields follow the same conventions as they do for the pool itself (defined in this section), and address can be either an IPv4 or IPv6 address.
-* `check_regions` - (Optional) A list of regions from which to run health checks.
-Empty means every Cloudflare datacenter (the default).
+* `check_regions` - (Optional) A list of regions (specified by region code) from which to run health checks.
+Empty means every Cloudflare data center (the default), but requires an Enterprise plan.
+Region codes can be found [here](https://support.cloudflare.com/hc/en-us/articles/115000540888-Load-Balancing-Geographic-Regions).
 * `description` - (Optional) Free text description.
 * `enabled` - (Optional) Whether to enable (the default) this pool.
 Disabled pools will not receive traffic and are excluded from health checks.
 Disabling a pool will cause any load balancers using it to failover to the next pool (if any).
 * `minimum_origins` - (Optional) The minimum number of origins that must be healthy for this pool to serve traffic.
-If the number of healthy origins falls below this number, the pool will be marked unhealthy and we wil failover to the next available pool.
+If the number of healthy origins falls below this number, the pool will be marked unhealthy and we will failover to the next available pool.
 Default: 1.
 * `monitor` - (Optional) The ID of the Monitor to use for health checking origins within this pool.
 * `notification_email` - (Optional) The email address to send health status notifications to.
 This can be an individual mailbox or a mailing list.